xen0vas/UserManager/README.md

 #### Important Info :
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-the application is currently at a stable version.
+- the application is currently at a stable version.
 I have succesfully tested it in Linux ubuntu and Debian systems (wheezy,jessy,stretch).
-if you find any bugs please give me a feedback.
+- if you find any bugs please give me a feedback.

-If the application doesn't run, use the following fix
-- export QT X11 NO MITSHM=1 or QT X11 NO MITSHM=1 UserManager.
+- If the application doesn't run, use the following fix export QT X11 NO MITSHM=1 or QT X11 NO MITSHM=1 UserManager.
 QT X11 NO MITSHM stops Qt form using the MIT-SHM X11 extension.
 This is a known bug in Qt applications

 More info here:
 https://en.wikipedia.org/wiki/MIT-SHM
 http://www.iwillfolo.com/quick-fix-one-kdes-common-xorg-errors-x-error-baddrawable/

+- The application by design was developed to run only from root user.
+Dont run the application with non root users.

+- in case of consistency and performance please consider changing the following kernel parametes

+vm.swappiness = 10
+vm.swappiness=10
+vm.dirty_ratio=60
+vm.dirty_background_ratio = 2
+vm.dirty_background_ratio=2
+vm.dirty_bytes = 0
+vm.dirty_writeback_centisecs = 500
+vm.dirty_expire_centisecs = 3000
+vm.dirty_background_bytes = 0

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~